Home » Blog » Corporal Punishment in Schools: Why It Must Be Abolished in Nigeria

 Corporal punishment has been used as a form of discipline in schools in Nigeria for many decades.
 The practice was introduced during colonial rule in the 19th century and has been a part of the educational system since then.

-In the early 20th century, schools widely use corporal punishment as a means of maintaining order and discipline.
+In the early 20th century, schools widely used corporal punishment to maintain order and discipline.

-The punishment was inflicted with a cane or ruler, and students were beaten for several offences.
-This ranges from misbehaviour to poor academic performance.
+The punishment was inflicted with a cane or ruler, and students were beaten for several offences, ranging from misbehaviour to poor academic performance.

 Despite widespread criticism of the practice, the use of corporal punishment in schools continued in Nigeria throughout the 20th century.

-In the 1990s, human rights organizations began to push for the ban of corporal punishment in schools, citing the negative effects on students' physical and emotional well-being.
+In the 1990s, human rights organizations began pushing for a ban on corporal punishment in schools, citing its negative effects on students' physical and emotional well-being.

-In the year 2000, the Nigerian government banned the use of corporal punishment in schools, but the ban was largely ignored, and the practice continued in many schools.
-Recently, there has been a renewed effort to enforce the ban and promote alternative forms of discipline in schools.
+In the year 2000, the Nigerian government banned the use of corporal punishment in schools.
+However, the ban was largely ignored, and the practice continued in many schools.
+Recently, there has been a renewed effort to enforce the ban and promote alternative forms of discipline.

 Today, corporal punishment in schools remains a controversial issue in Nigeria, with some educators and parents still advocating for its use.

-However, the majority of Nigerians now recognize that it is a harmful and outdated form of discipline that schools should no longer use on students.
+However, the majority of Nigerians now recognize that it is a harmful and outdated form of discipline that schools should no longer use.

 Corporal punishment has been a widely debated topic in the education system for many years.